Young Musicians Bursary

 The Festival of Young Musicians, promoted and organised annually by the Choir, usually in March.

-The Choir Annual Concert normally held in the Swan Theatre High Wycombe in early May.
+The Choir Annual Concert normally held in the Swan Theatre High Wycombe in May or June.

 Criteria for eligibility